hundredrabbits/thebook/north_pacific_logbook.md

 Devine makes lunch, garlic pasta with shredded nori.
 I park Pino and get inside, peeling off my many layers, wet on the outside and gradually dry inside.
 I was wearing 2 sweaters, 1 fleece, foul weather pants, oil skin pants, foul weather jacket, rain jacket overtop... wet gloves, hat.
 I wasn't cold wearing this, though I dread having to go to the toilet.
 I usually delay it, waiting until the very last moment before going, then I yell: "PRAIRIE-DOGGING!" and run inside, beat my way out of my prison of fabric and race to the head.

 ##### 1200
-I make *kiri mochi with soft tofu and kimchi* (recipe, p.137) for dinner.
+I make *kiri mochi with soft tofu and kimchi* (see recipes) for dinner.
 I opened the pack of special kiri mochi, sliced thin with kuromame (black beans) in it.
 SO GOOD.
 We did not heave to to eat, as we wanted to keep making progress.
 We ate in turns.

 Rain is consistent.
 I set up a bucket under the main to catch some extra water for washing dishes.
 We've not yet touched our extra 70 L.